-Preparation for the major in Household Art, required: High school courses in Botany, Chemistry, Physics, and Mechanical Drawing, or Botany 2A, Chemistry 2A-2B, Physics 2A-2B, and Mechanical Drawing C. Household Art 1A-1B; Art 6A-6B, 12; History 4A-4B; Economics 1A-1B; or equivalents.
-Recommended: High school course in clothing, Art 1, Psychology 2A-2B, French or German.
+Preparation for the major in Household Art required: High school courses in Botany and Chemistry or equivalents; Household Art 1A-1B; Art 6A-6B; History 4A-4B; Economics 1A-1B; or equivalents.
+Recommended: Art 12, Psychology 2A-2B, French or German.
+High school courses in clothing, freehand and mechanical drawing.